-Two weeks ago, during a Black Lives Matter protest in Dallas in response to the police shootings of Alton Sterling in Louisiana and Philando Castile in Minnesota, no one expected the protest would end with someone shooting five police officers dead and injuring nine more.
+During a Black Lives Matter protest in Dallas– in response to the police shootings of Alton Sterling in Louisiana and Philando Castile in Minnesota– people didn’t expect the protest would end with someone shooting five police officers dead and injuring nine more.

 But no one was surprised that it happened either.

-That’s because the last couple of years, since Black Lives Matter was created and officially organized, movement activists have intentionally increased its inflammatory anti-white racial hatred.
+That’s because movement activists have intentionally increased their inflammatory anti-white racial hatred since Black Lives Matter was created and officially organized in the last couple of years.
 It has peddled lies regarding the numbers of “unarmed blacks” shot by police in the face of clear statistical evidence to the contrary.
 It has defiantly increased its anti-cop rhetoric — “What do we want?
 Dead cops.
 When do we want them?
 Now,” “Pigs in a blanket, fry ’em like bacon!” — and has taken to taunting and assaulting officers as these racial extremists “demonstrate” and demand “justice” for blacks who have been, in many cases, rightly shot by police.

 Though the shooter, Micah Xavier Johnson — himself a black radical — wasn’t an official member of Black Lives Matter, he acknowledged having been influenced by their program of black racial solidarity.
 He was attracted to their anti-white and anti-cop rhetoric.
 He was upset that blacks continued to be unjustifiably shot by police and decided to retaliate in kind, telling police negotiators that he wanted to “kill white people, especially white officers.”

-Black Lives Matter was indeed the catalyst for Johnson to act on his racial anger and paranoia.
+Black Lives Matter was the catalyst for Johnson to act on his racial anger and paranoia.

-This is the same group that President Obama — a former community organizer and social agitator himself — has not only frequently praised and defended, but has repeatedly invited to the White House, the last invitation — and meeting — occurring only hours after the memorial service for the Dallas police officers in which Obama himself delivered his politicized eulogy.
+Black Lives Matter is the same group that President Obama — a former community organizer and social agitator — has frequently praised and defended and invited to the White House.
+The last invitation — and meeting — occurred only hours after the memorial service for the Dallas police officers in which Obama himself delivered his politicized eulogy.

-With all of this in mind, people need a bit of moral clarification.
+With all of this in mind, people need moral clarification.

+Black Lives Matter encourages violence and chaos, and its activists and supporters rarely condemn it.
+Instead, these blacktivists consistently seek to provoke, antagonize, frustrate and offend the people they claim to need to hear their message.
+It’s an organization of belligerent, wannabe revolutionaries, who take to rioting, pillaging, and burning down local businesses as they did in Ferguson, Mo., and Baltimore when activists “march” for “justice.”
 In essence, it has no moral agenda.
-Rather, these blacktivists consistently seek to provoke, antagonize, frustrate and offend the very people they claim are in need of hearing their message.
-Black Lives Matter encourages violence and chaos, and its activists and supporters rarely condemn it.
-It’s an organization of belligerent, wannabe revolutionaries, who take to rioting, pillaging and burning down local businesses as they did in Ferguson, Mo., and Baltimore when activists “march” for “justice.”

 The social disruptions of Black Lives Matter are simply hostile demonstrations of racial identity politics and the look-at-us melodrama that descends directly from the black power movement.
 Despite its claim that “black lives matter,” the only black lives that matter to these racial radicals are members and supporters of Black Lives Matter — at the expense of everyone else.

-The lack of courageous condemnation of Black Lives Matter by good and decent people ensures more police officers will be shot in neighborhoods that desperately need their presence to ensure the safety of those who cannot afford to leave.
+The lack of courageous condemnation of Black Lives Matter by good and decent people ensures more shootings of police officers in neighborhoods that desperately need their presence to ensure the safety of those who cannot afford to leave.

 Things are going to get worse before they get better.

-Derryck Green is a political commentator, writer and a member of Project 21, a national leadership network of black conservatives.
-He earned his Master of Arts in Theological Studies from Fuller Theological Seminary, and his doctorate in Theology and Spiritual Leadership with a concentration in Identity Formation from Azusa Pacific University.
+Derryck Green is a political commentator, writer, and member of Project 21, a national leadership network of black conservatives.
+He earned his Master of Arts in Theological Studies from Fuller Theological Seminary and his doctorate in Theology and Spiritual Leadership with a concentration in Identity Formation from Azusa Pacific University.
 He wrote this for InsideSources.com.